-Holocaust and Genocide Studies Learning Objectives
+Holocaust and Genocide Studies Learning Outcomes

-4) By reflecting deeply on the Holocaust and other selected instances of systematic mass violence in human history, students will challenge and complicate their own assumptions about human behavior and decisions, democratic institutions and politics, religious and moral teachings, social systems and structures, and economic incentives and rewards.
+4. By reflecting deeply on the Holocaust and other genocides students will challenge and complicate their own assumptions about human behavior and decisions and enhance their own capacities for critical self-reflection and ethical decision-making.

-6) Throughout the program, students will practice and strengthen their intellectual and civic skills, including the ability to participate in thoughtful and challenging discussion, to write clearly, to build and explain complex arguments, to locate and use evidence ethically, and to advocate for the rights and dignity of others.
+5. Throughout the program, students will practice and strengthen their intellectual and civic skills, including the ability to participate in thoughtful and challenging discussion, to write clearly, to build and explain complex arguments, to locate and use evidence ethically, and to advocate for the rights and dignity of others.